What is SEO?

 This sounds simple, but there is far more to it than first meets the eye, it's really not a case of adding lots of keywords.

-Google and other search engines have complicated algorithms that determine where you website ranks in their search results, amongst other things the algorithm takes into account, quality content, quality links to your website and the quantity of links to your website.
+Google and other search engines have complicated algorithms that determine where your website ranks in their search results, amongst other things the algorithm takes into account, quality content, quality links to your website and the number of links to your website.

 Why is SEO important?

 To convert browsers to clients If your content and links have been optimised well, then you stand a great chance of ranking higher on the SERPs (search engine results page), which means you have a greater chance of people visiting your website, which in turn means a greater chance of a sale or someone using your services, exactly what you want.